*Stephanie, a teenage girl who lives at Joy Home, is still in need of some monthly sponsors!

-She currently needs a few more commitments to cover her remaining sponsorship need of $250/month.
+She currently needs more commitments to cover her remaining sponsorship need of $215/month.
+Sign up to sponsor her here.

 Sponsors can give as little as $10/month, and working together as a village, we can help raise these future world-changers!
 Sponsors get quarterly photo updates on the children/young adults for whom they provide for the cost of nutritious food, a safe home, clothes that fit well and look nice to help fight the stigma of abandonment, mainstream private (or specialized, if needed) education, access to medical care (including various therapies, medications, interventions, and assistive aids, etc.), ayahs (caregivers) and support staff, and so much more.